17.12.2025

 Residence Permit in Montenegro Through Property Ownership

-• Residence rights.
-A residence permit grants the right to long-term stay in Montenegro.
-It is issued for one year and renewed annually.
-The renewal procedure is generally simple.
+• Residence.
+A temporary residence permit grants the right to legally stay in Montenegro.
+It is issued for one year and may be renewed if statutory conditions are met.

 • Education and healthcare.
-A Montenegro residence permit provides access to public education and healthcare services.
-However, private medical insurance is still recommended.
+Provides access to public education and healthcare systems (valid health insurance is mandatory).

-• Financial convenience.
-Residence permit holders can open a bank account, purchase a car, and register it in their own name.
+• Financial benefits.
+The permit holder may open a bank account, purchase a vehicle and register it in their own name, and conclude long-term contracts.

-• The residence permit is issued for one year and renewed annually.
-Extensions are usually straightforward.
+• The permit is issued for one year and may be renewed if legal requirements continue to be fulfilled.

 Foreign nationals cannot purchase: